Planning a First Disney World Vacation

 Park Closure Notice

-Please note that some of the park attractions and features mentioned in this article may be changed or amended in 2020.
+Please note that some of the park attractions and features mentioned in this article may be changed or amended while taking the current health climate in mind.
 For additional details on Disney parks reopening as well as the thoughtful safety measures that the Disney resort hotels will be taking, read this post about taking kids to Disney parks after reopening.

 Book Walt Disney World 2021 Now!

-Disney World vacation packages have just reopened sales for 2020.
-In addition, you can now book ahead into 2021.
+Disney World vacation packages have just reopened sales and you can now book ahead into 2021.
 Request a complimentary vacation quote through my travel partner Get Away Today.

 Need to Know Before You Go!